Best Practices for Inventory Auditing: A Comprehensive Guide

 Your checklist might include:

-• Checking for discrepancies between inventory records and financial statements.
+• Checking for discrepancies between inventory records and equipment telematics data.

 Follow an Inventory Audit Checklist image